raeon/parsel/README.md

 For this section, we'll continue using our example from before.
 As expected, the resulting parse tree has the right-recursion we embedded in our grammar.
 However, in our case, we didn't actually *want* a right-recursive parse tree, we merely wanted to have a sequence of `number`s followed by a single `identifier`.

 Luckily for us, `parsel` has just the tools we need!
-We can simply tell the parse tree to *merge* the `sequence` nonterminal like so:
+We can simply tell the parse tree to *merge* all `sequence` nonterminals like so:
 ```lua
 tree:merge('sequence')
 ```